-Carbon capture and storage is a relatively new technology to store pressurized carbon dioxide underground.
+Carbon capture and storage (CCS) is a relatively new technology to store pressurized carbon dioxide underground.
 One of the challenges is to keep pipelines and injection tubes safe and prevent corrosion.
 Element supports corrosion testing of metallic components and examines polymeric materials to reduce transport costs and avoid failure.

 Numerous global projects in the planning stage are operational as pilot, research, and development plants in most countries where CO2 is produced.
 Most CCS/CCUS projects aim to capture CO2 and store it below the surface, mainly in offshore locations.